 It’s not an “opportunity” for me.
 It’s marketing people doing their marketing thing.
 I get it.
 How do you get attention for your goods or services?
 This game has changed completely with the advent of the Internet, and the advent of analytics for said Internet.
 Now, in addition to trying to score hits in traditional media, people with something to sell are contacting tastemakers with lots of followers.
 All in the hopes of a mention, a link, and a boost.

 I’m not against this practice at all.
 I sent hundreds of emails when my book came out.
 I market my editorial services once or twice a year to my mailing list.
 But I think that the focus of any good marketing piece is, “What’s in it for me?”
 That’s the question I’m always asking as someone with a blog that gets a certain number of eyeballs.
 Because I want to always deliver value to my readers.
-I want them to come here for information, not marketing and sponsored posts and all sorts of other garbage.
+I want them to come here for information, not author marketing and sponsored posts and all sorts of other garbage.

 I’ve just spoken as a person turning down a lot of solicitations.
-Now, it’s true that I get requests to market people’s individual book projects.
+Now, it’s true that I get author marketing requests for people’s individual book projects.
 When someone writes to me and says, “I wrote this book, I’d like for you to help get the message out,” in my head, I ask, “What’s in it for me?”
 The answer, again, in my head, is always, “Um, a good…book?”
 And 99% of the time, that’s just not compelling enough for me to amplify your message.
 The one exception is the recent guest post I did about a book that was published via a crowdfunding platform.
 Why?
 Because I found the process compelling, the writer is a client of mine, and I wanted to hear how it was going.

 I wanted to hear how it was really going, mind you.
 When she sent her first guest post draft, it was full of hearts and unicorns about how great everything was.
 I wrote back and pushed her to give me the peaks and valleys, the obstacles, the real story.
 Because I owe you more than a fluff piece.
 You’ll notice that the article in question wasn’t about the book at all.
 It had something for my audience about a new publishing platform.